Rudolf Steiner: Scientism

 Olav Hammer has criticized as scientism Steiner's claim to use scientific methodology to investigate spiritual phenomena that were based upon his claims of clairvoyant experience.
 Steiner regarded the observations of spiritual research as more dependable (and above all, consistent) than observations of physical reality.
 However, he did consider spiritual research to be fallible, and held the view that anyone capable of thinking logically was in a position to correct errors by spiritual researchers.
+Another author stated anthroposophy is "Gnostic scientism".

 Race and ethnicity

-Rudolf Steiner was an extreme pan-German nationalist and never disavowed such a stance.

-"Steiner was a member of a völkisch Wagner club, and anthroposophist authors endorsed Wagner's views on race."

 Steiner's work includes both universalist, humanist elements and racial assumptions.
 Due to the contrast and even contradictions between these elements, one commentator argues: "whether a given reader interprets Anthroposophy as racist or not depends upon that reader's concerns".
 Steiner considered that by dint of its shared language and culture, each people has a unique essence, which he called its soul or spirit.
 He saw race as a physical manifestation of humanity's spiritual evolution, and at times discussed race in terms of complex hierarchies that were largely derived from 19th century biology, anthropology, philosophy and theosophy.
 However, he consistently and explicitly subordinated race, ethnicity, gender, and indeed all hereditary factors, to individual factors in development.
 For Steiner, human individuality is centered in a person's unique biography, and he believed that an individual's experiences and development are not bound by a single lifetime or the qualities of the physical body.

 Steiner occasionally characterized specific races, nations and ethnicities in ways that have been deemed racist by critics.
 This includes descriptions by him of certain races and ethnic groups as flowering, others as backward, or destined to degenerate or disappear.
 He presented explicitly hierarchical views of the spiritual evolution of different races, including—at times, and inconsistently—portraying the white race, European culture or Germanic culture as representing the high point of human evolution as of the early 20th century, although he did describe them as destined to be superseded by future cultures.